MicrosoftDocs/sql-docs/docs/integration-services/lesson-4-5-testing-the-lesson-4-tutorial-package.md

 In Notepad or any other text editor, open the **ErrorOutput.txt** file.
 The default column order is: AverageRate, CurrencyID, CurrencyDate, EndOfDateRate, ErrorCode, ErrorColumn, ErrorDescription.

-Note that all the rows in the file contain the unmatched CurrencyID value "BAD", ErrorCode value -1071607778, ErrorColumn value 0, and ErrorDescription value "Row yielded no match during lookup".
-The value of the ErrorColumn is 0 because the error isn't column-specific, rather it was the lookup operation that failed.
+All the rows in the file contain the unmatched CurrencyID value "BAD", ErrorCode value -1071607778, ErrorColumn value 0, and ErrorDescription value "Row yielded no match during lookup".
+The value of ErrorColumn is 0 because the error isn't column-specific, rather, the lookup operation failed.

 ## Next lesson